The Types of Firearms Licences in

 If you have no interest in restricted firearms (e.g. many handguns,

-most military looking semi-automatic rifles) but you still wish to be
+some military looking semi-automatic rifles) but you still wish to be

 able to acquire typical sporting long guns, you will need this